Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 	`file: path matches "/test/*" and age > 90d | archive ; setReplica 1 `

-     SSM use ";" to seperate different actions in a rule.
+     SSM use ";" to separate different actions in a rule.
 The execution trigger of later action depends on the successful execution of the prior action.
-If prior action fails, then the following actions will not be executed.
+If prior action fails, the following actions will not be executed.

-     Above rule means all the files under /test directory, if it's age is more than 90 days, then move the file to archive storage, and set the replica to 1. "setReplica 1" is a not a built-in action.
-Users need to implement it by themselfs.
+     Above rule means all the files under /test directory, if it's age is more than 90 days, SSM will move the file to archive storage, and set the replica to 1. "setReplica 1" is a not a built-in action.
+Users need to implement it by themselves.

-     Refer to https://github.com/Intel-bigdata/SSM/blob/trunk/docs/support-new-action-guide.md for how to add a new action in SSM.
+     Please refer to https://github.com/Intel-bigdata/SSM/blob/trunk/docs/support-new-action-guide.md for how to add a new action in SSM.

 Rule priority and rule order will be considered to implement yet.
 Currently all rules will run in parallel.
 For a full detail rule format definition, please refer to